Coronavirus: Important information

 6. Before any a licence can be granted, the premises to be licensed will be advertised on the Surrey County Council website to allow for any objections.
 Objections must be received in writing by the local authority within 21 days from the date the advertisement appears.
 Any objections will be considered as soon as practicable after receipt.

 7. The holder of the approval must ensure that there is at all times an individual with responsibility for ensuring compliance with these conditions.

-10. If a gazebo or garden structure is to be used, the ceremony must take place within the structure.
-The bride, groom, witnesses and the registrars must all be within the building, although guests may be seated outside in the garden.
+11. If a gazebo or garden structure is to be used, the ceremony must take place within the structure.
+The couple being married or joined in partnership, witnesses and the registrars must all be within the structure, although guests may be seated outside in the garden.

 - In the case of inclement weather conditions, the ceremony will take place in a designated room within the venue.
 The decision to move inside will be taken by the venue after consultation with the registrars.
 The decision of the venue and registration staff is final.

 - It is the responsibility of the venue to make it clear to the couple at the time of booking, that the ceremony must take place within the structure and to obtain their agreement, to moving the ceremony inside the main building if it is deemed necessary on the day.
 (We would suggest that the couple sign up to this agreement).